ez-gSEAL 100A Pressure Controller

 Pressure control for stretch channel study

-The ez-gSEAL pressure controller can be used for pressure clamping for stretch channel study.
-The pressure sensitivity is 1.5 mmHg and the pressure range is from -250 mmHg to 250 mmHg.
-It is good enough for most stretch channels.
+In addition to patch clamping, the ez-gSEAL pressure controller can also be used for pressure clamping in the study of stretch channels.
+With a high pressure sensitivity of 1.5 mmHg and an expansive pressure range from -250 mmHg to 250 mmHg, it is capable of handling most stretch channels.
+This makes it an ideal tool for researchers studying this field.

 Pressure control for drug application